John Walter Gregory: Glasgow

 In 1904, Gregory was awarded the chair in Geology at Glasgow University winning against Thomas James Jehu, Philip Lake and others.
-He occupied his chair at Glasgow for 25 years and obtained a great reputation both as a teacher and as an administrator.
 In 1905, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir John Graham Kerr, John Horne, Ben Peach, and Lionel Wordsworth.
 He served as the Society's vice president from 1920 to 1923 and won their Keith Prize for 1921–23.
 His students included John Vernon Harrison who was greatly impacted by Gregory.